-McCarthy pledges ‘progress’ as failed bid for speaker collides with Jan 6 anniversary
+McCarthy flips 14 votes as he charts ‘progress’ in 12th failed bid for speaker

 Democrats, meanwhile, remained unified behind Hakeem Jeffries.
 The New York congressman came out ahead thanks to the defections of rebel GOP members from Mr McCarthy’s total.
 Were the other totals to remain unchanged, he would only actually need to pick up five votes himself to become Speaker.

-The Democratic leader has continued a historic streak with the most votes on every ballot thus far, but not enough to clinch a majority; he would need support from Republican members, uniformly opposed to nominating a Democratic member, despite their own party’s leadership and other Republican contenders – including Mr Trump, who was nominated by GOP congressman Matt Gaetz – repeatedly failing to come close to eking out a win.
+The Democratic leader has continued a historic streak with the most votes on every ballot thus far, but not enough to clinch a majority; he would need support from Republican members, uniformly opposed to nominating a Democratic member, despite their own party’s leadership and other Republican contenders – including Mr Trump, who was nominated by Mr Gaetz at one point – repeatedly failing to come close to eking out a win.

 Ballots have largely yieled the same outcome each time, with 20 Republican holdouts refusing to support Mr McCarthy, who contues to fall short of a necessary 218 votes with the GOP’s new 222-seat majority, slim enough that the GOP leader cannot afford to lose votes.